mile888/gp-approx/README.md

 - Pandas (>= 1.2.3)

 **User installation**
-The easiest way to install gp-approx is using .pip
+The easiest way to install gp-approx is using 'pip'